⏱️ 6 minute read

 Estimated Profit

-- Estimated Profit is defined as the difference between Estimated revenue and Estimated cost.
-It is calculated using Estimated Billable Time and Estimated Cost
+Estimated Profit is defined as the difference between Estimated Revenue and Estimated Cost.
+It's calculated using Estimated Billable Time and Estimated Cost.

 - Estimated Profit = $400